NVIDIA/deepops/virtual/README.md

 In this example, the GPU at `08:00.0` is chosen.

+In the `Vagrantfile` there is a "magic string" `#BUS-GPU01` that is utilized in Jenkins automation.
+This can be updated manually.

-In the `Vagrantfile`, uncomment the `v.pci` configuration and update it with a mapping to the bus discovered with `lspci`...
+Uncomment the `#BUS-GPU01 v.pci` configuration and update it with a mapping to the bus discovered with `lspci`...

 ```
 v.pci :bus => '0x08', :slot => '0x00', :function => '0x0'